Jaku245/GuessModalPackage/README.md

-# simple-component-library
+# GuessModal Package
-A library of React components created using `create-react-app`.## Installation Run the following command:
+A library of React components created using `create-react-app`.
+It contains a modal which can be used by any project by just importing.
+## Installation
+Run the following command:
-`npm install simple-component-library`
+`npm install GuessModal`